matplotlib/mplcairo/README.rst

 Nearly all image comparison tests "fail" as the renderers are fundamentally different; currently, the intent is to manually check the diff images.
-Passing ``--infinite-tolerance`` marks these tests as "passed" so that one can spot issues not related to rendering differences.
+Passing ``--tolerance=inf`` marks these tests as "passed" (while still textually reporting the image differences) so that one can spot issues not related to rendering differences.

 Some other (non-image-comparison) tests are also known to fail (they are listed in ``ISSUES.rst``, with the relevant explanations), and automatically skipped.